-CAUTION • Stay alert to the chain saw reaction when cutting big trunks.
-Because of reaction forces dependent of the direction of the chain movement and (the upper or lower) edge of the cut bar used, the chain saw might be pushed towards the operator (B), or could be pulled towards the trunk (C).
+CAUTION • Stay alert to the chainsaw reaction when cutting big trunks.
+Because of reaction forces dependent of the direction of the chain movement and (the upper or lower) edge of the cut bar used, the chainsaw might be pushed towards the operator (B), or could be pulled towards the trunk (C).

-After Operating the Chain saw
+After Operating the Chainsaw

-CAUTION • Always carry the chain saw switched off and with the chain brake engaged, the cut bar facing back and sheathed and the muffler away from the body.
+CAUTION • Always carry the chainsaw switched off and with the chain brake engaged, the cut bar facing back and sheathed and the muffler away from the body.

-WARNING • Turn off the chain saw and apply the chain brake before setting it idle.
+WARNING • Turn off the chainsaw and apply the chain brake before setting it idle.
 DO NOT leave it running while unattended.

-CAUTION • Service and repairs on the chain saw have to be carried out only by highly trained staff.
+CAUTION • Service and repairs on the chainsaw have to be carried out only by highly trained staff.
 A bad service job may cause an accident with fatal consequences.
+(For example; if when disassembling or supporting the flywheel to remove the clutch, a structural damage may happen and make it burst).